William Reid (VC)

-William Reid (21 December 1921 - 28 November 2001) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+William Reid, (21 December 1921 – 28 November 2001) was a Scottish recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He earned his Victoria Cross as a pilot in the Royal Air Force Bomber Command during the Second World War.

 Born in Baillieston, Lanarkshire, he applied to join the RAF on the outbreak of war.
 After initial training, he was selected as a bomber pilot, and soon became a flying instructor himself.
 He was eventually given an operational posting, flying several raids before that on Düsseldorf which led to the award of the VC.
 On a later raid he was shot down and became a prisoner of war in Germany.
 He left the RAF after the war, and worked in the agricultural industry.

-On 19 November 2009 his VC was sold at auction for £384,000, a record for a VC awarded to a recipient from the United Kingdom.
+On 19 November 2009 his VC was sold at auction for £348,000, then a record for a VC awarded to a recipient from the United Kingdom.